Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Proof of Main Lemmas in Section

 With the above two inequalities together, we obtain that

 Define $S_0 = \supp(\theta^\star)$.
 An immediate result of \eqref{eq:basicineq} is that

-Before proving the final result, we state the following lemma linking the restricted eigenvalues to the condition for recovering sparse signals, where we slightly modify the notation in our presentation. \begin{lemma}[\citet{bickel2009simultaneous}] Fix a matrix $A$.
+Before proving the final result, we state the following lemma from~\citet{bickel2009simultaneous} that links the restricted eigenvalues to the condition for recovering sparse signals, where we slightly modify the notation in our presentation. \begin{lemma}[\citet{bickel2009simultaneous}] Fix a matrix $A$.
 Assume that there exists an integer $r$, such that $r\ge s_0$ and $s_0+r\le d$, such that

 Then